Pholcus phalangioides: Distribution and habitat

-This species is native to the subtropical regions of Asia, thus it has a preference for warmer, more humid climates.
-Meanwhile, a synanthropic species, the Pholcus phalangioides has largely had its modern geographic distribution determined by the evolution and spread of humans around the world.
-Today, these spiders can be found on every continent in the world but are especially concentrated in South America and Europe.
+Because of its spread with humans worldwide, there has been some uncertainty about its exact original, native range, although it has been recognized as being likely in the subtropical parts of the Afro-Eurasia, thus with a preference for warmer climates, and recent authorities regards it as only native to Asia.
+As a synanthropic species, Pholcus phalangioides has largely had its modern geographic distribution determined by the spread of humans around the world.
+Today, these spiders can be found in most of the temperate countries of every continent in the world.

-P. phalangioides are not suited for survival in cold environments which is why they prefer the warmth of the indoors, specifically inside human dwellings.
+P. phalangioides are not suited for survival in cold environments, which is why they prefer the warmth of the indoors when in these regions, specifically inside human dwellings.
 These spiders have a particular affinity for dimly lit, dark areas that are quiet and calm.
 They are commonly found in the corners of buildings and people's homes as well as in attics.
 Populations of Pholcus phalangioides living outdoors can be found in caves and in between rock crevices.

 Diet

 P. phalangioides are carnivorous predators that feed on insects, other spiders, and other small invertebrates.
 Unlike many other spiders, who simply feed on prey that have gotten stuck in their webs, these spiders frequently venture out from their own webs to hunt other spiders resting in their respective webs and feed on them or their eggs.
 In times of low prey availability, both the males and females of the species will turn to cannibalism to meet their nutritional needs.